siddhant-99/ibm_crackcovid/README.md

   <p align="centre">
   <img src = "/extras/Workflow.png">
   </p>
 In order to train a face mask detector on CCTV cameras, we characterize our project into two distinct phases, each with its own respective sub-steps:
-- - Training: Here we load our face mask detection dataset from disk, training a model using Pytorch on this dataset, and then serializing the face mask detector to disk
+- **Training**: Here we the face mask detection dataset is loaded from disk, the model is trained using Pytorch on this dataset, and then the face mask detector is serialized to disk
-- - Deployment: Once the face mask detector is trained, we can then move on to loading the mask detector, performing face detection, and then classifying each face as with_mask or without_mask.
-Finally, we calculate safety score using this info and send data to ***IBM Cloudant***
+- **Deployment**: Once the face mask detector is trained, we can move on to loading the mask detector, performing face detection, and then classifying each face as ***with_mask*** or ***without_mask***.
+Finally, we calculate the safety score based on this prediction and send data to ***IBM Cloudant***

 ### Integration of location-based Safety score with the web application

 ***IBM Cloudant*** is used to setup a NoSQL Database which then can be used with a serverless web application.
 The Python script uploads data points such as no of people in the camera feed, safety score (based on % of people wearing masks), latitude and longitude of the camera location to the Cloudant mapbook database.
 The data is retrieved via a GET request, and then based on the user's location entry in the input bar, the database is searched for an entry.
 If a camera feed is found in the region, the score associated with it is retrieved and displayed to the user.
 The web app also keeps a track of the average score in all the places that are being monitored.